A Place of Execution: Plot

 The novel has two parallel storylines; the first, set in 1963, follows Detective Inspector George Bennett, who attempts to locate a missing girl in Derbyshire.
 The second, set in the present day, follows journalist Catherine Heathcote, whose plans to publish a story of the investigation are derailed when Bennett inexplicably stops cooperating and she attempts to find out why.

-Television adaption
+Television adaptation

 The novel was adapted for television by Patrick Harbinson and was made into a three-part drama shown on ITV (first episode screened 22 Sept 2008).
-It was produced by Coastal Productions and ITV Productions.
+Under the slightly different title, Place of Execution, the series was produced by Coastal Productions and ITV Productions.
 The series was nominated for The UK TV Dagger at the 2009 Crime Thriller Awards, and star Juliet Stevenson was awarded Best Actress.
 It also aired as a three-part series in November 2009 in the US as part of the anthology series Masterpiece: Contemporary!.
 The teleplay won the 2010 Edgar Award for best television episode teleplay from the Mystery Writers of America.